 - The fansubbers would work within a deadline of, say, 48 hours.

-- Participants who consistently don’t win can be dropped from the program if it seems like they’re just in it for the free digital copy
+- If there are participants who consistently don’t win, the studio could drop them from the program if it seems like they’re just in it for the free digital copy.

 - The studio could host downloads of the fansubbed individual episodes for some fixed amount (like $1.00 or $2.00); they could even host them on a paid YouTube channel or something.
 The key is, digital distribution mechanisms could save them packaging and shipping costs.